Developing .NET Applications on Linux

 dotnet test en linux

-3.3 - JetBrains Rider
+3.3 - Jetbrains Rider

-The only catch is that it has a paid subscription.
-Rider costs €139 per year; the entire .NET pack that includes Rider, ReSharper, DotTrace, DotCover and DotMemory (to help you find memory problems) costs €149, but from the second year on it's just €89/year.
+The only thing to keep in mind is that it requires a paid subscription.
+A Rider subscription costs €139 annually; the all-in-one .NET package (includes Rider, ReSharper, DotTrace, DotCover, DotMemory for memory troubleshooting) costs €149, but after the second year, renewal is only €89.

 educational license rider